typelevel/squants/README.md

 Build services provided by [Travis CI](https://travis-ci.com/)

-NOTE - This README reflects feature set in the branch it can be found.
+NOTE - This README reflects the feature set in the branch it can be found.
 For more information on feature availability of a specific version see the Release History or the README for a that version

 ## Installation